ineshapallage/Instacart-Insights_Python-/README.md

 ## Folders

     → Project Management: Project Brief
-    → Data: Original and Prepared Data that used for analysis → Scripts: Jupyter Notebooks coding that used for the analysis → Analysis: Final Reports and Visualizations of analysis → Sent to Client: Final report presented to customer
+    → Scripts: Jupyter Notebooks coding that used for the analysis → Analysis: Final Reports and Visualizations of analysis → Sent to Client: Final report presented to the customer